Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ...
 ```

-* Check that you haven't any port conflict with other services in the Docker compose file.
+* Check that you haven't any port conflict with other services in the Docker Compose file.

 ##### Adding the required configuration